stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/asl-2x.png "The effect of ASL, the shift left operation")

-The following diagram visualises the effect of ROL, the rotate left operation, showing how the shifted-in bit is treated differently compared to ASL:
+The following diagram visualises the effect of ROL, the rotate left operation.
+It shows how the shifted-in bit is treated differently compared to ASL:

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/rol-2x.png "The effect of ROL, the rotate left operation")